Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.A.3.1 The provider conducts client satisfaction surveys.
 Minimum frequency: every other year

 Regular client feedback is essential for making sure products meet client needs.
 Complaints reports are not sufficient.
 Satisfaction surveys or other systematic ways of collecting feedback provide insight into how products are actually used, perceived and appreciated by clients.
 These insights serve to design appropriate products.
+Examples of other systematic means of gathering feedback include client focus group discussions, or meetings between clients and employees to discuss client satisfaction.

 Sources of information

-• Client satisfaction reports
+• Client satisfaction survey methodology, questionnaires, and reports on the findings

 • Interviews with marketing/ product development